American Indian languages

 An entire Paiute village could be packed up and ready to move on within an hour.

-Here are some pictures of tipis, wickiups, and other Native American houses.
+Here are pictures of these Native American home styles.

 Today, Native Americans only put up a tepee for fun or to connect with their heritage, not for shelter.